 Sent from Free Evangelical Church, Marburg, Germany

-She began serving with AIM in the Central African Republic (CAR) in 1985, where she worked as a nurse.
-She left CAR for a couple of years’ theological study before beginning service in Madagascar as a theological education leadership trainer in 2001.
+She began serving with AIM in the Central African Republic (CAR) in 1983, where she worked as a nurse.
+Following instability the AIM team left in 1997.
+After leaving CAR, Karin undertook two years of theological study before beginning service in Madagascar as a theological education leadership trainer in 2001.

 Could you partner with Karin in this work?